Megaliths in Ethiopia: Sidama

-Most of the stelae sites of Sidama are in Dara, Aleta-Chuko, Aleta-Wondo, Shabadino, and Hawasa Zuria woreda.
+Most of Sidama's megalithic sites are in Dara (the stelae of Daarra), Aleta-Chuko, Aleta-Wondo, Shabadino, and Hawasa Zuria woreda.
 The remaining sites are in Basa and Arbegona woreda.
 Two stelae sites are reported.
 The current conservation status of the sites is not known.
 Most of the sites were destroyed by human interference and only their names left in the documents.
 When it compared with early reports few sites are survived and most of these sites were under threat.
 Development activities and population pressure are one of the major challenges for these sites.
 Some of the stelae in Tuto Fela and Tiya were restored.

 The research works on the megalithic monuments are limited.
 Only few stelae sites are dated in Gedeo and Gurage areas.
 In Gedeo, Sakaro Sodo stelae site is dated to 1st c AD.
 Tutofela is the first dated site in Gedeo and it lies between 11th to 12thc AD.
 The charcoal identified from Chalba-Tutiti is dated to 17th C. A single stelae from Sodit is dated to 7th -8th AD.
 Eric Godet dated Gattira-Demma a site in Gurage zone and it ranges between 12-13th c AD.
 The other dated site is Tiya also in Gurage zone.
 Tiya is dated to 11th to 13th c AD.